Coder-RD/Java_Challenge/README.md

       d
     e f g

-The sum is calculated as:
+The sum is:

     a + b + c + d + e + f + g

-The solution checks every possible hourglass in the matrix and stores the maximum sum.
+The solution checks every possible hourglass in the matrix and determines the maximum sum.

 ### 🔑 Java Concepts Used